christiangoran/dome-restaurant-repo/README.md

     * The Date value should not be less than the current day;<br>
     * Entering Name, date and number of people is required;<br>
     * Maximum number of guests for a reservation is 8 people;<br>
-    * The used can choose times from a list;
+    * The user can choose times from a list;
       * 1: 12:00 - 12:45
       * 2: 14:00 - 15:45
       * 3: 16:00 - 17:45